-Digital FM Radio Could Redefine the Mobile Entertainment Landscape
+Digital FM Radio could redefine the mobile entertainment landscape

+In a joint workshop conducted on 'Digital Radio Vision for India', by Xperi Corporation, India Cellular & Electronics Association supported by RMS (SG), the parties presented their outlook for the transition of the Radio from an analogue to a digital medium.

-In a joint workshop conducted on ‘Digital Radio Vision for India’, by Xperi Corporation, India Cellular & Electronics Association supported by RMS (SG), the parties presented their outlook for the transition of the Radio from an analogue to a digital medium.
-The workshop was presided by the Chief Guest, Mr. R.S.
-Sharma, Chairman, Telecom Regulatory Authority of India (TRAI) with Mr. Shashi S. Vempati, CEO, Prasar Bharati as the Guest of Honour.
+New Delhi [India], Feb 13 (ANI/NewsVoir): In a joint workshop conducted on 'Digital Radio Vision for India', by Xperi Corporation, India Cellular & Electronics Association supported by RMS (SG), the parties presented their outlook for the transition of the Radio from an analogue to a digital medium.
+The workshop was presided by the Chief Guest, RS Sharma, Chairman, Telecom Regulatory Authority of India (TRAI) with Shashi S Vempati, CEO, Prasar Bharati as the Guest of Honour.

 The HD Radio system supports multiple audio programmes on a single transmission frequency.
 This is more effective than current analogue radio which provides only 1 audio programme per channel.
 These additional audio channels can be utilised for multi-language programming and local content.
 Best of all, listeners with an HD Radio receiver can continue to listen to their favourite analogue stations besides digital content free for listeners.